https://www.conventionalcommits.org/en/v1.0.0/

 The commit contains the following structural elements, to communicate intent to the consumers of your library:

-5. footers other than BREAKING CHANGE: <description> may be provided and follow a convention similar to git trailer format.
+BREAKING CHANGE: <description>may be provided and follow a convention similar to git trailer format.